nawabahmadreshi/documentation/pages/third-party-integrations/mixpanel.md

 {% if page.overview %}

 With a push of a button you can send your Branch data to your Mixpanel dashboard, helping you understand the power of Branch as an acquisition pathway.

+{% ingredient paid-integration %}{% endingredient %}

 {% getstarted title="Get started with the Mixpanel integration" %}{% endgetstarted %}